 Regardless, remind them that God loves his little lost sailors very much, and that he never stopped loving them, even on those nights when it was just them and no moon and big shadows circling in black water.
 Remind them.

 And dear parent, whatever you do, don’t lecture them.

 Don’t shame them for being in that boat.
 Don’t tell them that God hates people in lifeboats.
 Tell them that God loves those few souls in rafts just like he loves the rest on land.
-And remember, that you aren't the survivor here.
-They—THEY—are the ones that have been on a long, lonely journey.
+And remember that you aren't the survivor here.
+They—THEY—are the ones who’ve been on a long, lonely journey.
 Remember this.

 Ask them if they ever saw land in the distance.

 Ask them if they ever saw land-dwellers on the horizon and if they ever screamed for help.
 Apologize for those people that didn’t hear them or the ones who held up giant signs saying, “GOD HATES PEOPLE IN LIFEBOATS.”
 Tell them you’re sorry they had to see that and that you would have ripped up those signs if you could.

 Ask them if they ever put a message in a bottle and tossed it into the sea, hoping it might reach someone on land.

 Tell them you wished you’d found that message.
 In fact, grab them by the shoulders, look them right in the eye, and tell them you would have done anything to find it if that meant getting to you sooner.
 Tell them you would have drowned yourself to get to them.
 Then tell them you wished we didn’t live in a world where scared kids had to put messages in bottles.
 Tell them that’s unjust.

 And finally, tell them they’re no longer alone, no longer out on those high seas.